Role of the Governing Body

 A full list of the governors as well as information about their appointment, committee membership, attendance, and the Register of Business interests is available below.

-The Governing Body can be contacted by writing to the Chair of Governors, currently Ms Jean Branch, via the school office.
+The Governing Body can be contacted by writing to the Chair of Governors, currently Mr Peter Fidel, via the school office.

 Can I become a school governor?
 Yes, anybody over 18 who has a child of school age.
 All applicants are subject to checks to ensure the safety and protection of the young people in our school.